bruteforceboy/hugo-site/content/posts/competitive-programming.md

    ![Chibuoyim Ogbonna](/wilson.jpg)

-   Meet Chibuoyim Ogbonna, also known as "MadLogic," the self-proclaimed master of chaos in the world of competitive programming.
+   Meet Chibuoyim Ogbonna, also known as "madlogic," the self-proclaimed master of chaos in the world of competitive programming.
 Despite his years of experience in the field, Chibuoyim has yet to ascend to the prestigious ranks of grandmaster.
 Some say he's the living embodiment of Murphy's Law, where anything that can go wrong will go wrong—even his code.

    With his unconventional approach to problem-solving, Chibuoyim has managed to achieve the dubious honor of being a "Candidate Master" on Codeforces.
 Yes, you heard it right—a "Candidate Master" after all these years!
 It seems like he's mastered the art of being a candidate but hasn't quite nailed down the whole "master" part yet.

    Despite his less-than-stellar ranking, Chibuoyim remains undeterred, always ready to tackle new challenges with his trademark blend of madness and logic.
 Who knows?
 Maybe one day, he'll finally break free from the clutches of the "Candidate Master" title and ascend to the ranks of true greatness.
-But until then, we'll just sit back and enjoy the ride as MadLogic continues to defy expectations and keep us all entertained with his antics in the world of competitive programming.
+But until then, we'll just sit back and enjoy the ride as madlogic continues to defy expectations and keep us all entertained with his antics in the world of competitive programming.

 ## Types of Topics Encountered in Competitive Programming